The Best Savings Accounts in Utah for 2024

 With a robust mobile app and a strong online presence, American Express makes it easy to move your money around.

-The high-yield savings account is easy to maintain, with no fees and no minimum balance required.
+The high yield savings account is easy to maintain, with no fees and $0 to open.

 Though you can likely handle all your financial transactions on your own via the online option, you can also reach out to customer service agents and get a response around the clock.